 2. This leads to capital formation through fuller utilisation of skills.

 |(5) Expenditure on information||● Expenditure on acquiring all sorts of information regarding labour markets, education, health, etc., also becomes an important source of capital formation.|

 |Important Topics in Economics:|

-|Q.2- What are the problems of human capital formation in India?|
+|Q.2.
+What are the problems of human capital formation in India?|

-|ANSWER: Main problems of Human capital formation in India are:|
+|Answer: The main problems of human capital formation in India are:|

-|Q.3- Mention two government organizations that regulate the health sector.
+|Q.3.
+Mention two government organisations that regulate the health sector.
 (NCERT)|

-|Q.4- Mention two government organizations that regulate the education sectors.
+|Q.4.
+Mention two government organisations that regulate the education sector.
 (NCERT)|

-For more data on Economics Class 11 Syllabus, Commerce notifications and sample papers for class 11 Commerce, stay tuned to BYJU’S
+For more data on Economics Class 11 Syllabus, Commerce notifications and sample papers for Class 11 Commerce, stay tuned to BYJU’S